reproto/reproto/doc/spec.md

 ## Custom Code

 A powerful mechanism for modifying the behaviour of your protocols is to embed code snippets.
-This _only_ be done in [extensions](extensions), to adapt a given set of protocols into your application.
+This should _primarily_ be done in [extensions](extensions), to adapt a given set of protocols to your application.

 ```reproto
 package foo;